 significant intellectual disability where:

-Mental illness means a state of mind which affects your thinking,
+Mental illness means a state of mind that affects your thinking,

-perceiving, emotion or judgment and which seriously impairs your mental
+perceiving, emotion or judgment and that seriously impairs your mental function

-Severe dementia means a deterioration of the brain which significantly impairs your intellectual function and affects thought, comprehension and memory and which includes severe psychiatric or behavioural symptoms such as physical aggression.
+Severe dementia means a deterioration of the brain that significantly impairs your intellectual function and affects thought, comprehension and memory and that includes severe psychiatric or behavioural symptoms such as physical aggression.

 An application for the involuntary admission of an adult may be made to a registered medical practitioner by a spouse, civil partner or relative, an authorised officer, a Garda or any other person.
 An authorised officer is an officer of the Health Service Executive (HSE) who is designated by the Chief Executive Officer of the HSE for the purposes of making such applications.
 This does does not include a separated spouse or civil partner or one against whom an application or order under the Domestic Violence Act has been made.

 The following people may not make an application:

 - An authorised officer or Garda who is a relative of the person concerned or that person's spouse

 - A member of the governing body (not including a member of the HSE) or staff of the approved centre concerned

 - Anyone who has an interest in the payments to be made to the approved centre